The tracking detector of the FASER experiment: Tests during construction and commissioning of the FASER tracker

 \begin{enumerate}

 \item {\em Mask-scan}.
 This test aims at determining two sorts of main defects, {\em i)} dead / non-responsive channels, and {\em ii)} very noisy channels.
 This is achieved by setting a very low (high) threshold, then sending a number of trigger signals (without charge injection) to read the data stored in the digital pipelines, and finally checking how many channels are below (above) threshold.
+The strips with very low (high) occupancy at the low (high) threshold setting are identified as dead / non-responsive (noisy channels).
 The identified defective channels are disabled by tagging them in a dedicated in-chip mask register.

 \item {\em StrobeDelay scan}.
 This scan is used to determine for each chip the optimum delay between the calibration charge and the clock.
 The calibration delay is varied in its full range and at each step the occupancy per channel is computed after charge injection.
 Then, the occupancies are projected to the calibration delay axis and a fit is carried out.
-The optimum delay is calculated to be in the plateau of maximum occupancy.
+An optimum delay per is calculated to be in the plateau of maximum occupancy.

 \item {\em Three-Point-Gain}.
-This test allows to estimate the gain and noise of the preamplification stage.
+This test allows to estimate for each channel the gain and noise of the preamplification stage.
 Threshold scans are performed for three different input charges.
-A linear fit of the $vt_\text{50}$ thresholds versus injected charge is carried out to obtain the gain (slope) and threshold offset (intercept).
-The input noise is calculated as the standard deviation of the s-curve fits (corresponding to the noise at the discriminator output) divided by the gain.
-This scan is also used to obtain a conversion for the measured thresholds in mV to fC or electrons, respectively.
+For each strip a linear fit of the $vt_\text{50}$ thresholds versus injected charge is carried out to obtain the gain (slope) in mV/fC and threshold offset (intercept) in mV.
+The Equivalent Noise Charge (ENC) at the discriminator input is calculated as the standard deviation of the s-curve fits in mV ($\sigma_{vt_\text{50}}$) divided by the gain.
+The ENC is evaluated with 2~fC of input charge, which is the value used to study the performance of the ATLAS SCT~\cite{ATLAS:2014bdf, ATLAS:2021zxb}.